gordon2012/portfolio-fullpage/README.md

 - add partition for email on contact page
 - add flexbox for email form on contact page
 - add form elements to contact page
+- change format of flexbox on contact page